Visakhapatnam–Tirupati Double Decker Express

-The 22707 / 22708 Visakhapatnam – Tirupati AC Double Decker Express is a superfast train belonging to South Coast Railways of Indian Railways connecting Visakhapatnam and Tirupati both in the Indian state of Andhra Pradesh. as of now it is the only overnight intercity express operated in Indian Railways network and it is the longest operational Double Decker express of Indian Railways.
+The 22707 / 22708 Visakhapatnam – Tirupati AC Double Decker Express is a superfast train belonging to South Coast Railway connecting Visakhapatnam and Tirupati both in the Indian state of Andhra Pradesh. as of now it is the only overnight intercity express operated in Indian Railways network and it is the longest operational Double Decker express of Indian Railways.

 Previously this train was introduced between Kacheguda (Hyderabad)– section as Guntur–Kacheguda AC Double Decker Express & Kacheguda (Hyderabad)– section as Kacheguda–Tirupati Double Decker Express, but both trains were not successful on those routes due to low commuter traveling.
 So this train was canceled on those routes and transferred on a busy and profitable route i.e. Visakhapatnam - Tirupati section.

 Stoppages

 This train stops at Duvvada, Anakapalle, Tuni, Samalkot Jn, Rajahmundry, Tadepalligudem, Eluru, Vijayawada Junction, New Guntur, Tenali Jn, Chirala, Ongole, Nellore, Gudur Jn, Sri Kalahasti & Renigunta Jn.